Patterns in a Smoluchowski Equation: The dissipativity

-\begin{remark} Repeating the procedures described above for higher order derivatives allows one to obtain, inductively, that the equation is dissipative in any Sobolev norm. \end{remark} \begin{remark} One can improve the rate of decay into the absorbing ball at the expense of having an absorbing ball of bigger radius. \end{remark}
+where for the last inequality we used (\ref{P}).\end{proof} \begin{remark} Repeating the procedures described above for higher order derivatives allows one to obtain, inductively, that the equation is dissipative in any Sobolev norm. \end{remark} \begin{remark} One can improve the rate of decay into the absorbing ball at the expense of having an absorbing ball of bigger radius. \end{remark}

 \begin{remark} Note that equation (\ref{eq:fgen}) generates a compact nonlinear semigroup.
 Indeed, consider the mapping $S(t):H^1\cap \mathcal{C}\cap S_{L^1}(0,1)\to H^1\cap \mathcal{C}\cap S_{L^1}(0,1)$ which associates to an element $f$ the solution at time $t$ starting from initial data $f$ (we denoted by $\mathcal{C}$ the cone of nonnegative functions and by $S_{L^1}(0,1)$ the unit sphere in $L^1(S^1)$).
 Then, as $\|f(t)\|_{L^1}=1,\forall t\ge 0$ and $\mathcal{K}f$ is the convolution of a smooth kernel $k$ with $f$, we have that $\mathcal{K}f$ is apriori bounded in any Sobolev norm.
 Thus the equation can be essentially treated as a semilinear parabolic equation and standard arguments give the existence, uniqueness and continuous dependence on the initial data which shows that $S(t)$ is a semigroup.
 The compactness is a consequence of the usual smoothing effect of parabolic equations.
 See for details \cite{HENRY81}, Ch.3. \end{remark}